-Sea Moss is a natural source of about 92 of the 102 minerals that our body is made of.
+Sea Moss, or Irish Moss, is a natural source of about 92 to 99 of the 102 minerals that our body is made of.
 No wonder it’s been dubbed as a superfood and is all the rage these days!

 And that’s not all – Sea Moss also contains a variety of vitamins, proteins and fatty acids, elements required by our body to function optimally.